michaelrfarcasin/card-store-nextjs-demo/README.md

 - /modules/
 - the rest of /styles/

-Credit to tcgplayer.com for data and images.
+Credit to tcgplayer.com for data.

+Credit to google image search for the images in /public/